Elsa Schiaparelli: The House of Schiaparelli

 The House of Schiaparelli was first opened in the 1930s at 21 Place Vendôme.
 After World War II, Elsa Schiaparelli did not manage to find success with her collections.
 The couture house was shut down on 13 December 1954.
 In 1957, she created a company mainly for her perfume licences, which is the actual company today.
 In 2007, Italian businessman Diego Della Valle acquired the company, but it wasn't until Marco Zanini was appointed in September 2013 that details of the brand's revival became public.
 The house has been nominated for a return to the Chambre Syndicale de la Haute Couture list of members, and presented its first show since nomination in January 2014.
 Schiaparelli, using a hyper-exclusive business strategy, is to sell its first collection exclusively at a by-appointment boutique in Paris.
-The company is now moving towards luxury Ready-to-wear.
+Following the appointment of Daniel Roseberry as Creative Director, the brand has experienced greater notoriety and success especially through dressing celebrities for the red carpet.
+The company is now moving towards luxury ready-to-wear.

 Legacy

 The failure of her business meant that Schiaparelli's name is not as well remembered as that of her great rival Chanel.
 But in 1934, Time placed Chanel in the second division of fashion, whereas Schiaparelli was one of "a handful of houses now at or near the peak of their power as arbiters of the ultra-modern haute couture....Madder and more original than most of her contemporaries, Mme Schiaparelli is the one to whom the word 'genius' is applied most often".
 At the same time Time recognised that Chanel had assembled a fortune of some US$15m despite being "not at present the most dominant influence in fashion", whereas Schiaparelli relied on inspiration rather than craftsmanship and "it was not long before every little dress factory in Manhattan had copied them and from New York's 3rd Avenue to San Francisco's Howard Street millions of shop girls who had never heard of Schiaparelli were proudly wearing her models".

+In 2022, Schiaparelli was included in Ferren Gipson's book exploring feminine arts and feminist art.